pusher/pusher-http-node/README.md

 In order to use this library, you need to have an account on <https://pusher.com/channels>.
 After registering, you will need the application credentials for your app.

+## Supported platforms

+This SDK supports **Node.js** version 6+.

+We test the library against a selection of Node.js versions which we update over time.
+Please refer to [travis.yml](https://github.com/pusher/pusher-http-node/blob/master/.travis.yml) for the set of versions that are currently tested with CI.

+If you find any compatibility issues, please [raise an issue](https://github.com/pusher/pusher-http-node/issues/new) in the repository or contact support at [support@pusher.com](support@pusher.com).
+We will happily investigate reported problems ❤️.

 ## Installation

 You need to be running at least Node.js 4 to use this library.